 The heart practice of Kadampa Buddhism.
 Heart Jewel is a chanted prayer practice revealed by the Wisdom Buddha Manjushri and includes time for meditation.
 By engaging in the special Guru yoga of Je Tsongkhapa we can purify negativity, accumulate merit, and receive blessings, and attain a very special wisdom.
 By engaging in the special method for relying on the Dharma Protector Dorje Shugden, we can overcome obstacles to our practice and create favorable conditions.

-This practice includes silent time for meditation on Lamrim—the stages of the path to enlightenment
+This practice includes 2 silent pauses for meditation

 Offering to the Spiritual Guide (OSG) is a special Guru yoga of Je Tsongkhapa in conjunction with Highest Yoga Tantra.
 The main practice is relying upon the Spiritual Guide, but it also includes all the essential practices of the stages of the path (Lamrim) and training the mind (Lojong), as well as both the generation and completion stages of Highest Yoga Tantra.
 This practice includes a tsog offering.